yezyilomo/state-pool/website/docs/basic_concepts/derived_state.md

 ```
 Here `selector` & `patcher` are used for specifying a way to select deeply nested state(derive new state) and update it.

-- `selector` should be a function which takes one parameter which is the global state and returns a selected value.
+- `selector` should be a function which takes one parameter which is the state and returns a selected value.
 The purpose of this is to subscribe to a deeply nested or derived state.

-- `patcher` should be a function which takes two parameters, the first is the global state and the second is the selected value.
-The purpose of this is to merge back the selected value to the global state once it's updated.
+- `patcher` should be a function which takes two parameters, the first is the state and the second is the selected value.
+The purpose of this is to merge back the selected value to the state once it's updated.